Title and statement of responsibility area

 Name of creator

-The Ecology Action Centre is a Halifax, Nova Scotia-based environmental activist organization founded in 1971.
-The organization has worked with communities on environmental issues including recycling, transportation, urban development, energy, agriculture, forestry, uranium mining, and other pressing concerns.
-Currently, it focuses on marine, coastal, and energy issues, built environment, wilderness, food, and transportation.
+The Ecology Action Centre (EAC) is a not-for-profit Halifax-based environmental activist organization founded in 1971.
+The organization has worked with communities on issues including recycling, transportation, urban development, energy, agriculture, forestry, uranium mining, marine, coastal, and energy issues, the built environment, wilderness, food, and transportation.
 The EAC works closely with scientific communities and incorporates scientific data into its messages and policy recommendations.

-Committees are an integral part of the EAC's administrative structure.
-Each committee addresses a particular subject and acts fairly independently within the organization, holding meetings and organizing public events for educational purposes.
+The EAC's operations staff is directed by a board of elected individuals from across the province.
+The first board had five directors; later there were as many as23.
+Directors are closely involved in fundraising, participate in setting general policy, and act in advisory capacities.
+Prominent past members include Halifax-Chebucto NDP MLA Howard Epstein (1991-1994).
+Committees are an integral part of the EAC's administrative structure; they serve specific areas and act somewhat independently within the organization, holding meetings and organizing public events for educational purposes.
 The committee structure has evolved over time, with new committees or sub-committees being formed in response to needs.

-The fonds was acquired from the Ecology Action Centre in 2011.
+Records were acquired from the Ecology Action Centre in 2011.
 Materials previously held at the Nova Scotia Archives were transferred to the Dalhousie University Archives under the Provincial Cooperative Acquisition Strategy.
+Newsletters, magazines, and other miscellaneous records produced by the Ecology Action Centre were added to the fonds in accession (2018-026) in 2018.

 Scope and content

-The fonds consists of records spanning the entire history of the Ecology Action Centre.
-The records document the organization's internal and external activities and include correspondence, annual reports, administrative records, committee files, subject files, and an extensive library of audiovisual materials on a variety of environmental and ecological topics.
+Fonds consists of records documenting the history of the Ecology Action Centre, both internal and outreach activities, and include correspondence, annual reports, administrative records, committee files, subject files, and an extensive library of audiovisual materials on a variety of environmental and ecological topics.

 Immediate source of acquisition